Mine2Map/.github/profile/README.md

 ## Welcome to Mine2Map! 👋

-Mine2Map is the acronym of a Swiss funded projected entitled [https://data.snf.ch/grants/grant/10005834 Integrating literature mining of taxonomy and traits with genomics to transform species richness and distribution modelling applied to biodiversity assessments].
+Mine2Map is the acronym of a Swiss funded projected entitled [Integrating literature mining of taxonomy and traits with genomics to transform species richness and distribution modelling applied to biodiversity assessments](https://data.snf.ch/grants/grant/10005834).
 This project received funding from the Swiss National Science Foundation (SNSF) for the period 2026 - 2030.

+.
 <!--

 **Here are some ideas to get you started:**